The sky over northeast England matched Phil Hill's mood perfectly--dark and foreboding.

 It rained all day Friday, so drivers could not improve their lap times, thus "freezing"what would become the starting grid, with Hill on pole.

 It rained on race day as well, only much harder.
 An hour before the start, Hill arrived at the circuit with his teammate, Wolfgang von Trips, whom everyone called "Taffy", due to his brown-blonde hair.
-Judging by their friendly banter, no one would have ever guessed that the two were in fierce combat for the '61 drivers' world championship.
+Judging by their friendly banter, few would have guessed that the two were in fierce combat for the '61 drivers' world championship.
 At this, the mid-point of the season, each had won one race, and were about even in championship points.
 This was the reasons why Hill was so upset with having blown the French Grand Prix.
 It was a race he was leading and about to win, and thereby increase his points-lead over Trips, when he spun at Reims' notorious Thillois Hairpin.
 As awful as this was, he then stalled his engine, which cost him more precious time, and resulted in an eleventh-place finish, well out of the points.

 HILL v.
 TRIPS